 Cut standard computer paper in half.
-One each half page have the child stamp an object they or you choose in relation to spelling or vocabulary words, and then stamp out how to spell the word next to it.
+One each half page have the child stamp an object they or you choose in relation to spelling or vocabulary words and then stamp out how to spell the word next to it.

 The children can then make a cover for the pages and create their own little book – coloring in the stamps with colored pencils if they choose.

 Use the printables included in this article or make your own to teach the children letter recognition skills.
-Give the children a paper with the alphabet in uppercase letters and have them stamp the corresponding lowercase letter next to it.
+Give the children a piece of paper with the alphabet in uppercase letters and have them stamp the corresponding lowercase letter next to it.

 Give the children a piece of paper and have them stamp the letters of the alphabet across it in proper order.

-Use the included printables as a comprehension – direction following lesson.
+Use the included printables as a comprehension – direction following the lesson.
 The children read and then complete each task by stamping the correct object in the designated space.

 Make up or read a passage from a storybook, and have the children stamp onto a piece of paper to relay the action taking place on the page.